xxamii/FileManager/README.md

 # FileManager

 A custom-made console application to manage files with commands.
-A simplified clone of windows terminal.
+A simplified clone of Windows terminal.
+It was developed for my .NET Bootcamp during my first year of university.